Noida Assembly constituency

 Noida Assembly constituency or Noida Vidhan Sabha is one of the 403 assembly constituencies of Uttar Pradesh state in the northern India.
-It consists of city Noida.
+It consists of the city of Noida.

 It is located in the Gautam Buddha Nagar district which has three assembly seats namely, Noida (61), Dadri (62) and Jewar (63).

 Noida falls under the Gautam Buddh Nagar Lok Sabha constituency.
-Pankaj Singh (son of Rajnath Singh) is the present MLA of Noida since March 2017.
+Pankaj Singh (son of Rajnath Singh) is the present MLA of Noida since March 2022.

 Area/wards

-The Noida Assembly constituency comprises Sorkha Jahidabad, Chhajarsi, Parthala Khanjarpur, Chotpur, Mamura, Gejha Tilpatabad, Chhalera Bangar, Jalpura, Sadarpur, Sultanpur, Baraula, Bhangel Begampur of Bisrakh block; and Noida.
+The Noida Assembly constituency comprises Raghunathpur, Sorkha Jahidabad, Chhajarsi, Parthala Khanjarpur, Chotpur, Mamura, Gejha Tilpatabad, Chhalera Bangar, Jalpura, Sadarpur, salarpur Noida ,Sultanpur, Baraula, Bhangel Begampur of Bisrakh block; and other parts of Noida.